 Flu Strains Explained, and How the Vaccine Works

 As we approach flu season, UAB Medicine already is getting questions about the different strains of the flu virus and the vaccine itself.
-With expert input from Bernard Camins, MD, associate professor in the UAB Division of Infectious Diseases, we explain the differences in flu strains, including how many strains exist and what the flu shot will cover this year.
+With expert input from Rachael Lee, MD, assistant professor in the UAB Division of Infectious Diseases, we explain the differences in flu strains, including how many strains exist and what the flu shot will cover this year.
 We also answer some common questions, such as whether the flu shot for one strain reduces the risk of contracting another strain and whether flu vaccines are reissued after the virus mutates during the course of the season.

 Meanwhile, influenza B viruses also affect humans and can be categorized by different strains and lineages.
 Influenza C viruses can cause mild respiratory illnesses but not epidemics, and modern flu vaccines do not protect against them.
 Finally, influenza D viruses primarily affect cattle and are not a problem for humans.

 Dr. Lee says this year’s flu vaccine covers four strains of the flu that are recommended by the World Health Organization.
 The strains recommended for vaccination for the 2020-2021 flu season in the northern hemisphere are:

 - B/Phuket/3073/2013-like (Yamagata lineage) virus